pierre-cm/galbe/docs/plugins.md

       }
     }
   }
-  /**
-   * Check if the current route is deprecated, flags it as is and logs it */ onRoute(context: Context) {
+  // Check if the current route is deprecated; if so, flag it as such and log it onRoute(context: Context) {
     let route = context.route
     if (this.deprecated?.[route.method]?.includes(route.path)) {